mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 # Pomodoro 18: 1/5/2023 1150AM - 1215PM

-- 🚧 TD9: make test names in describe and it consistent
+- ✅ TD9: make test names in describe and it consistent
+- ✅ Fix code smell Remove duplicates in this character class.

 ## Legend